ThatFatPat/CyberChallenge0x03/README.md

 ### Installing QEMU and other dependencies in order to execute MIPS code
 In order to execute the binary we have to follow a couple of simple steps:

-	1.Install QEMU
+* Install QEMU
-	2.Set up a chroot environment. *For a detailed explanation on `chroot` please refer to my solution for the previous challenge, found [here](https://github.com/ThatFatPat/CyberChallenge0x02)*
+* Set up a chroot environment.
+###### For a detailed explanation on `chroot` please refer to my solution for the previous challenge, found [here](https://github.com/ThatFatPat/CyberChallenge0x02)
-	3.Copy the necessary binaries into the chroot
+* Copy the necessary binaries into the chroot

 The installation of QEMU itself is simple enough.
 Just use `apt` (or a package manager of your choice) to install the following packages: `qemu qemu-user-static`.
 We'll need a few more dependencies for our purposes: `gdb-multiarch libc6-mips-cross`